RichardSlade/Richard-Slade-GameLogicTest-V3/README.md

 Implemented all basic requirements

-With more time would have added harder difficulties, A* path finding for player, highscore and networking in that order.
+With more time would have added a trap and enemy editor, A* path finding for player, highscore, networking and harder difficulties in that order.